vmolab/solx/docs/src/03-standard-json.md

         // Corresponds to "userdoc" in the outputSelection settings.
         "userdoc": {/* ... */},
         // Optional: Yul produced by solc (string).
-        // Corresponds to "irOptimized" in the outputSelection settings.
+        // Corresponds to "ir" in the outputSelection settings.
-        "irOptimized": "/* ... */",
+        "ir": "/* ... */",
         // Optional: EVM target outputs.
         // Corresponds to "evm" in the outputSelection settings.
         "evm": {